ecooecoo/ecooecoo.github.io/_posts/2021-05-16-my-favorite-anime-shows.markdown

 Upon reflection, I think that I enjoyed the show because of how visceral and directly relatable the themes were.
 The writer of the original story suffered from, and overcame, hikikomori.
 This probably made him especially apt to describing the emotional journey of overcoming conditions like the lack of self confidence, social anxiety, and depression.

 Welcome to the N.H.K.'s soundtrack is also incredibly moving.
 Two of my favorite songs, [Hitori no Tame no Lullaby](https://www.youtube.com/watch?v=DG_Yejl-0WM) and [Youkoso!
-Hitori Bocchi](https://www.youtube.com/watch?v=_Ei2izPLpHc), are masterfully weaved into important moments so that they are unforgettable.
+Hitori Bocchi](https://www.youtube.com/watch?v=_Ei2izPLpHc), are masterfully woven into important moments so that they are unforgettable.
 Even now when I listen to them, I am sent into a strong catharsis that emotionally reminds me of how I felt back when I first watched the show.

 ### 2. Ergo Proxy